github/docs/content/desktop/installing-and-configuring-github-desktop/configuring-and-customizing-github-desktop/configuring-git-for-github-desktop.md

 ---
 title: Configuring Git for GitHub Desktop
 shortTitle: Configuring Git
-intro: 'You can configure Git configuration settings in GitHub Desktop for your local repositories.'
+intro: 'You can manage Git configuration settings for your local repositories with {% data variables.product.prodname_desktop %}.'
 redirect_from:
   - /desktop/getting-started-with-github-desktop/configuring-git-for-github-desktop
   - /desktop/installing-and-configuring-github-desktop/configuring-git-for-github-desktop
 versions:
   fpt: '*'
 ---
-## About configuring Git
+## About Git configuration for {% data variables.product.prodname_desktop %}

 {% data variables.product.prodname_desktop %} allows you to set the name and email address you would like associated with the commits you make in your repositories.
-If your name and email address have already been set in the global Git configuration, {% data variables.product.prodname_desktop %} will detect and use those values. {% data variables.product.prodname_desktop %} also allows you to set a specific name and email address for individual repositories.
+If your name and email address have already been set in the global Git configuration for your computer, {% data variables.product.prodname_desktop %} will detect and use those values. {% data variables.product.prodname_desktop %} also allows you to set a different name and email address for an individual repository.
 This is useful when you need to use a separate work email address for a specific repository.

-{% data variables.product.prodname_desktop %} will also show a warning prior to committing if the email address that has been set in your Git configuration does not match an email address associated with the {% data variables.product.product_name %} account you are currently logged in to.
+If the email address that has been set in your Git configuration does not match an email address associated with the {% data variables.product.product_name %} account you are currently logged in to, {% data variables.product.prodname_desktop %} will show a warning prior to committing.

 {% data variables.product.prodname_desktop %} also allows you to change the default branch name that you would like to use when creating new repositories.
 By default, {% data variables.product.prodname_desktop %} uses `main` as the default branch name in any new repositories you create.